marcos-diazg/BIMM143_SP23/index.md

 ## Office hours
-In person and Zoom-based ([link](https://ucsd.zoom.us/j/92563499659?pwd=K25WVWMzdUVUVVFnNnNJY3JNUmlZdz09)) office hours will be available on a weekly basis at a time to be determined from student polling.
-For now, email me for a time and we will make it happen.
+In-person and Zoom-based office hours will be available on a weekly basis.
+Marcos office hours are in-person after class on Fridays (3pm) and on Zoom on Mondays at 12pm ([link](https://ucsd.zoom.us/j/92563499659?pwd=K25WVWMzdUVUVVFnNnNJY3JNUmlZdz09){:target="_blank"}).
+Josef office hours are on Zoom on Mondays at 4pm ([link](https://ucsd.zoom.us/j/94975093659){:target="_blank"}).

 Office hours are a time when you can come ask clarifying questions about the course material, chat about research, career goals, or about any other topics!

 ## Class announcements and communication